ThatGuyGW/RoadToReincarnationEnglishMod/README.md

 In the BepInEx folder, any .log files

 In your Appdata Folder (Accessible on Windows machines by using the Windows Key + R, typing in "%AppData%" without the ", and then navigating to the "LocalLow" folder.
 The 烟水寒\轮回修仙路 folder will contain log folders.

+## Credits

+Thanks to "JeremieCHN" for their code which Cadenza ruthlessly stole to complete the Metadata overwrite functionality